redbrick/static-site/source/help/tutorials/static-web/index.md

 Uses markdown and yaml to store setting and contents

 ## Using Hugo
-Hugo is already installed on pygmalion, so everyone just needs to ssh there to use it
+Hugo is already installed on pygmalion, so everyone just needs to SSH there to use it
 ```
 ssh username@pygmalion.redbrick.dcu.ie
 ```